 The primary financial objective of the investment management of the University's endowment is to preserve and enhance the endowment's real purchasing power while providing a relatively constant stream of earnings for current use.
-The long-term investment objective for the endowment is to attain an average annual real total return of at least 5%, as measured over rolling fiveyear periods and current income adjusted for inflation.
+The long-term investment objective for the endowment is to attain an average annual real total return of at least 5%, as measured over rolling five-year periods and current income adjusted for inflation.
 The University's annual spending policy is to spend an amount not to exceed 4.5% of a trailing 13-quarter average of the endowment's market values.
 Current earned income will be used for ongoing spending requirements.
 The endowment's assets are divided into an Equity fund, a Fixed Income Fund and other investment classes.
 The endowment's investments are diversified by asset class.
 The Equity Fund, the Fixed Income Fund and other asset classes are placed with professional managers with different investment philosophies to ensure that no single security or class of securities will have a disproportionate impact on the endowment's aggregate results.

-The University's investments at June 30, 2005 and 2004 are as follows (dollars in thousands):
+The University's investments are carried in the financial statements at fair value and consist of the following at June 30, 2006 and 2005 (dollars in thousands):

-2005 2004
+2006 2005

-Commercial Paper \$232,144 \$229,962
+Commercial Paper \$280,106 \$232,144

-US Government Direct Securities 85,393 78,880
+US Government Direct Securities 93,124 85,393

-US Government Agency Securities 214,235 248,283
+US Government Agency Securities 155,683 214,235

-Commodities 18,924
+Commodities 40,361 18,924

-US Corporate Debt Securities 675 3,061
+US Corporate Debt Securities 655 675

-Foreign Corporate Debt Securities 397 515
+Foreign Corporate Debt Securities 371 397

-US Corporate Equities 204,884 206,471
+US Corporate Equities 216,986 204,884

-Foreign Corporate Equities 88,042 56,819
+Foreign Corporate Equities 99,336 88,042

-Asset-backed Securities 75

-Real Estate 98,474 18,030
+Real Estate 85,345 98,474

-Total Investments \$943,168 \$842,096
+Total Investments \$971,967 \$943,168